grncd/YASG/README.md

 ## ⚠️ Disclaimer

-YASG (Yet Another Singing Game) is a free, experimental, and non-commercial project.
-It does not include or distribute any tools for downloading, processing, or accessing copyrighted music.
-YASG only runs external, third-party programs that you choose to install and use at your own risk.
-You are solely responsible for ensuring your use complies with all laws and the Terms of Service of platforms such as YouTube and Spotify.
-YASG is not affiliated with or endorsed by any third parties mentioned.
-It is provided “as is,” without warranty of any kind.

-## 🧩 External Tools Used

 YASG relies on several open-source projects to function.
 These tools are not included with the game, but are installed on the created Python VENV automatically by the game's setup.
 Special thanks to the developers of the following projects: